Blog Posts

 The back-to-school season can bring up a lot, especially if your child is in recovery from an eating disorder, or if you suspect they’re struggling with one.
 While stocking up on supplies and adjusting to new routines are top of mind, it’s also a critical time to check in on your child’s relationship with food, body image, and emotional health.

-The Dilemma of Fasting or Not Fasting During the Jewish Holidays
+The Dilemma of Fasting or Not During the Jewish Holidays

 Fasting during Yom Kippur, the Day of Atonement in Judaism, is a traditional religious practice that involves abstaining from food and drink for a period of approximately 25 hours.
 However, if you are suffering from an eating disorder or disordered eating, we invite you to caution or consider alternative ways to observe the holiday, as fasting can pose significant health risks and affect your recovery process in a negative way.